Services We Provide

 Core Services

-CS2 manages some core IT services.
+CS2 manages core research computing services for the department.
 This includes running our own Domain Name System (DNS) and Dynamic Host Configuration Protocol (DHCP) servers to support research projects.
 Using these in-house servers allows us to change records quickly and dynamically.
 We also provide login servers for remote shell (SSH) access to files and systems.

 Google Workspace